-Who is a beneficial owner and why do I need to provide this information?
+Who is an ultimate beneficial owner and why do I need to provide this information?

 What if no individual owns 25% or more of the company?